Supreme Court of Justice of El Salvador

 The Supreme Court of Justice of El Salvador (Corte Suprema de Justicia de El Salvador) is the highest court of El Salvador.
 The court sits in San Salvador.
-The current president is Judge José Belarmino Jaime, who has held the position for three consecutive terms.
+The current president is Henry Alexander Mejía.

 Composition and criteria

 The Supreme Court is part of the judicial branch of El Salvador.
 It is composed of 15 judges and an equal number of substitutes.
 The magistrates are elected by the Legislative Assembly of El Salvador for nine-year terms, which are reviewed every three years.
 A two-thirds vote of legislators is necessary.
 Under the 1983 Constitution of El Salvador, the legislature also designates one judge as the President of the Supreme Court.
 This person is also then the head of the judicial branch and the Constitutional Court.

 Article 176 of the Constitution establishes the criteria for a Supreme Court judgeship: